Little Mix’s Jesy Nelson To Explore Mental Health And Body Image In New Documentary

 Nelson’s personal Instagram account has over 5.1 million followers.
 Her posts boast hundreds of thousands of likes and hundreds of comments.

 At this year’s BRIT Awards, Little Mix won British Video Of The Year for their hit single featuring Nicki Minaj, “Woman Like Me.”
 This became Minaj’s first ever BRIT Award win.
 The category was voted for by the public and the girls thanked their “Mixers” in their speech.
 They also performed the song live with upcoming U.K. rapper Ms. Banks, and they released a new version of the song with her on it after the performance.
-After winning The X Factor in the U.K. in 2011, this became their second BRIT Award they had won.
-In 2017, they won Best British Single for their number one smash “Shout Out To My Ex.”
+After winning The X Factor in the U.K. in 2011, this became the second BRIT Award they had won.
+In 2017, they won Best British Single for their No. 1 smash “Shout Out To My Ex.”

 Little Mix has released five studio albums that have all entered the top five in the U.K. album charts.
-Their fourth album Glory Days became their first number one album and sold over 1 million copies in the U.K. alone.
-They’ve achieved four number one singles and had a total of 13 going in the top 10.
+Their fourth album Glory Days became their first No. 1 album and sold over 1 million copies in the U.K. alone.
+They’ve achieved four No. 1 singles and had a total of 13 going in the top 10.

-The groups latest album LM5 will be supported by a tour that starts in Madrid, Spain, on September 16 at the WiZink Center.
+The group’s latest album LM5 will be supported by a tour that starts in Madrid, Spain, on September 16 at the WiZink Center.
 The girls will go across Europe and play a total of 39 shows.
 They are scheduled to play five shows at London’s iconic O2 Arena in October and November.

 On the Little Mix group account, they have over 11.4 million followers on Instagram.